 Early Origins of the Kellick family

-Another 159 words (11 lines of text) covering the years 137 and 1372 are included under the topic Early Kellick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kellick research.
+Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early Kellick History in all our PDF Extended History products and printed products wherever possible.

 Kellick Spelling Variations

 Spelling rules only evolved in the last few centuries with the invention of the printing press and the first dictionaries.
 Spelling variations are extremely common in names from before that period.
 Kellick has been spelled Kellogg, Kellock, Kelloch, Kellog, Kellogh, MacKelloch, MacKellock and many more.

 Early Notables of the Kellick family (pre 1700)